golang/vscode-go/docs/settings.md

 Flags to pass to format tool (e.g. ["-s"]).
 Not applicable when using the language server.
 ### `go.formatTool`

-When the language server is enabled and one of default/gofmt/goimports/gofumpt is chosen, the language server will handle formatting.
-Otherwise, the extension will use the specified tool for formatting.<br/>
+When the language server is enabled and one of `default`/`gofmt`/`goimports`/`gofumpt` is chosen, the language server will handle formatting.
+If `custom` tool is selected, the extension will use the `customFormatter` tool in the `#go.alternateTools#` section.<br/>
-Allowed Options: `default`, `gofmt`, `goimports`, `goformat`, `gofumpt`
+Allowed Options:

+* `default`: If the language server is enabled, format via the language server, which already supports gofmt, goimports, goreturns, and gofumpt.
+Otherwise, goimports.
+* `gofmt`: Formats the file according to the standard Go style. (not applicable when the language server is enabled)
+* `goimports`: Organizes imports and formats the file with gofmt. (not applicable when the language server is enabled)
+* `goformat`: Configurable gofmt, see https://github.com/mbenkmann/goformat.
+* `gofumpt`: Stricter version of gofmt, see https://github.com/mvdan/gofumpt. .
+Use `#gopls.format.gofumpt#` instead)
+* `custom`: Formats using the custom tool specified as `customFormatter` in the `#go.alternateTools#` setting.
+The tool should take the input as STDIN and output the formatted code as STDOUT.

 Default: `"default"`
 ### `go.generateTestsFlags`